Frequently Asked Questions About Becoming Catholic & RCIA

 Will I feel comfortable in this group and with this process?

 RCIA candidates come from all walks of life, all backgrounds and all ages.
-Feel free to speak with Marc Laudonio, Director of Evangelization and Catechesis, at email@example.com or 257-5000, and he can help connect you with current participants, sponsors, and people who have gone through RCIA in recent years.
+Feel free to speak with Deacon Chris Schmelzer, Director of the Rite of Christian Initiation, at firstname.lastname@example.org or 257-5000, and he can help connect you with current participants, sponsors, and people who have gone through RCIA in recent years.
 They would all love to share their experiences with you and listen to yours.
-Marc himself went through RCIA on his journey toward the Catholic Church and loves speaking with people who are thinking about the Catholic Faith and what it might have to do with them in this modern world.

 How long does it take to become a Catholic?